Indictment: Types

 A sealed indictment stays non-public, for various reasons, until it is unsealed (for example, once the indicted is arrested or notified by police).
 A superseding indictment takes the place of the previously active one.
-A spoken indictment goes beyond the public statement of charges to state the alleged underlying acts.
+A speaking indictment goes beyond the legally required statement of the elements of the charged crime(s) and also includes a narrative of the alleged underlying acts in more detail than the law requires.